Computer graphics: 1980s

-The 1980s began to see the modernization and commercialization of computer graphics.
+The 1980s began to see the commercialization of computer graphics.
 As the home computer proliferated, a subject which had previously been an academics-only discipline was adopted by a much larger audience, and the number of computer graphics developers increased significantly.

 In the early 1980s, metal–oxide–semiconductor (MOS) very-large-scale integration (VLSI) technology led to the availability of 16-bit central processing unit (CPU) microprocessors and the first graphics processing unit (GPU) chips, which began to revolutionize computer graphics, enabling high-resolution graphics for computer graphics terminals as well as personal computer (PC) systems.
-NEC's µPD7220 was the first GPU, fabricated on a fully integrated NMOS VLSI chip.
+NEC's μPD7220 was the first GPU, fabricated on a fully integrated NMOS VLSI chip.
 It supported up to 1024x1024 resolution, and laid the foundations for the emerging PC graphics market.
 It was used in a number of graphics cards, and was licensed for clones such as the Intel 82720, the first of Intel's graphics processing units.
 MOS memory also became cheaper in the early 1980s, enabling the development of affordable framebuffer memory, notably video RAM (VRAM) introduced by Texas Instruments (TI) in the mid-1980s.
 In 1984, Hitachi released the ARTC HD63484, the first complementary MOS (CMOS) GPU.
 It was capable of displaying high-resolution in color mode and up to 4K resolution in monochrome mode, and it was used in a number of graphics cards and terminals during the late 1980s.
 In 1986, TI introduced the TMS34010, the first fully programmable MOS graphics processor.

 Computer graphics terminals during this decade became increasingly intelligent, semi-standalone and standalone workstations.
-Graphics and application processing were increasingly migrated to the intelligence in the workstation, rather than continuing to rely on central mainframe and mini-computers.
-Typical of the early move to high-resolution computer graphics intelligent workstations for the computer-aided engineering market were the Orca 1000, 2000 and 3000 workstations, developed by Orcatech of Ottawa, a spin-off from Bell-Northern Research, and led by David Pearson, an early workstation pioneer.
+Graphics and application processing were increasingly migrated to the intelligence in the workstation, rather than continuing to rely on central mainframe and minicomputers.
+Typical of the early move to high-resolution computer graphics, intelligent workstations for the computer-aided engineering market were the Orca 1000, 2000 and 3000 workstations, developed by Orcatech of Ottawa, a spin-off from Bell-Northern Research, and led by David Pearson, an early workstation pioneer.
 The Orca 3000 was based on the 16-bit Motorola 68000 microprocessor and AMD bit-slice processors, and had Unix as its operating system.
 It was targeted squarely at the sophisticated end of the design engineering sector.
-Artists and graphic designers began to see the personal computer, particularly the Commodore Amiga and Macintosh, as a serious design tool, one that could save time and draw more accurately than other methods.
+Artists and graphic designers began to see the personal computer, particularly the Amiga and Macintosh, as a serious design tool, one that could save time and draw more accurately than other methods.
 The Macintosh remains a highly popular tool for computer graphics among graphic design studios and businesses.
 Modern computers, dating from the 1980s, often use graphical user interfaces (GUI) to present data and information with symbols, icons and pictures, rather than text.
 Graphics are one of the five key elements of multimedia technology.